Google Algorithm Updates: A Timeline of Google Search (2011 – 2021)

 Key takeaways

 While MUM signals Google’s entry into a new era for search, it also continues the trend of their overall objective: to answer user queries in the most optimal ways possible.
-By walking down that same path, knowing Google Algorithim updates can strategically boost your SERP rankings and achieve their own goals on search.
+By walking down that same path, knowing Google Algorithm updates can strategically boost your SERP rankings and achieve their own goals on search.

 Make your brand more visible on search when you take note of these three key takeaways: